For a small harbour town in Ontario, there sure are a lot of things to do in Tobermory.

 Usually running from May until October, these tours offer one of the most splendid ways to soak in Canada’s summer beauty.

-Whether its relaxation, family fun, or full-on adventure, Tobermory has plenty of things to do.
+Whether its relaxation, family fun, or activities full of adventure, Tobermory has plenty of things to do.
 Finding the time to fit them all in might be the real challenge.
 Good luck and enjoy!

-Do you want learn more about Tobermory, Ontario, Canada?
+Do you want learn more about activities and attractions in Tobermory, Ontario, Canada?
 Have a look at Tobermory’s official info site.